 Cross over the main road towards Rue de La Vallée and head down towards the large farm house on the right.
 This marks the start of a very eye-catching passage of the walk called La Dimerie.
 This route heads downhill and the tree covered valley sides close up around you.
 Near the bottom there are a series of rewarding views across a pond and a stream.
 Now for a bit of nostalgia, the walk now reaches the site of the former Fantastic Tropical Gardens, now replaced with housing.
 Head left here, across the main St Peter’s Valley road and press on up Mont Remon.

-Stroll down Rue d’Enfer, passing the woodland on the right and eventually you will see a small group of well-tended houses appear and the road bends round to the left.
-The route is joined by a small brook that follows the road down to the beginning of the Mourier Valley.
+You now slowly descend into woodland and a stream appears alongside the right hand side of the road.
+This marks the beginning of the Mourier Valley and is a truly beautiful part of the walk.
+Take time to take in the gorgeous surroundings and head left onto Le Chemin des Hougues when you reach the valley bottom.
 It easy to forget you are in Jersey here as the charming landscape is totally unique and in my opinion one of the most beautiful spots in the island.
 At the crossroads head along Chemin des Hougues and past several secluded houses.
 Eventually you will see a Narnia-Esque lamp and this marks the entrance to the reservoir walk.
 Wonder through the woods and the reservoir with the v-shaped valley mouth will appear in front you.
 The view from here is quite stunning across the sea towards the headland of Les Landes de L'Est in the distance.
 Now steel yourself for the steep climb out of the valley as you head left up and over the skyline.

 Continue your journey along the headland walk and you will pass through the kissing gate, back onto the tarmac road.
 The Priory pub is now visible so head towards this, cut right behind the buildings, across the car park, past the Devil-less Devil’s Hole entrance and the footpath to Crabbé / Greve de Lecq is marked.
 The next phase of the walk is along the north coast footpath so expect a series of twists and turns with some fantastic vistas over the sea and islands beyond.
 One highlight, Ile Agois, is Jersey’s smallest offshore islet and archeological excavations have uncovered evidence numerous Neolithic dwellings as the area was previously accessible by land.
 After about another kilometre the route leaves the cliffs and turns into a gravel trackway, forming the eastern perimeter of the rifle range.
 The path eventually becomes La Rue de Crabbé and as you pass to the right of the activity centre entrance you will see the wooden clubhouse of the rifle club in front of you.
 Continue along this route as it becomes the ridge of the Grève de Lecq Valley.